TheStraying11/simpleConcepts/README.md

-# Simple concepts for the löve2d game framework
+# Simple concepts for the Obsi 2d game framework

 ## Usage:
 to use this module, simply download 'simpleConcepts.lua' and place it in your project directory then require this module in your main.lua file like so: